 Campbell is a choice school within Arlington Public Schools.
 The state of Virginia determines what we teach through the Standards of Learning (SOLs.)
 Campbell varies in its approach.
 Our school uses project based learning to teach the curriculum.
 When Campbell was founded it was an early child center.
 Our approach has been influenced by early childhood practices, such a Morning Meeting, and a focus on developmental appropriateness.
 In 2007, Campbell became an Expeditionary learning school, which was a natural fit for our existing project based learning and thematic units.
 Expeditionary Learning focuses on student centered learning, authentic tasks, and student reflection.
 Our beautiful grounds, situated next to Long Branch Nature Center and Glencarlyn Park also contribute to our outdoor focus.

-Our mission is to provide a learning and caring community where all children are challenged and celebrated.
+Our mission is to provide a respectful community where all children are celebrated and encouraged to achieve and grow.

 Arlington Public Schools prohibits discrimination on the basis of race, religion, gender, sexual orientation, national origin, age, disability, pregnancy or marital status.
 This policy provides equal access to courses and programs, counseling services, physical education and athletics, vocational education, instructional materials and extra-curricular activities.
 Report violations of this policy to the Assistant Superintendent for Administrative Services, 703-228-6008, or the Assistant Superintendent for Human Resources, 703-228-6110.